Image & Video APIs

 Rounded then cropped to east

-Notice that in the second example, the left corners are not rounded because the rounding happened before the image was cropped.
+Notice that in the second example, the left corners aren't rounded because the rounding happened before the image was cropped.
 Also, the rounding on the right corners is less pronounced because the original image is 1870 x 1250px.

 To ensure the order of transformations, use raw transformations.